-Upon arrival, we’d venture to guess one of the first ten words out of your friend’s mouth is “barbecue.”
-And your friend probably expects you to take him to Franklin’s.
-Either be a good friend and take him, or be a good friend and kindly explain there’s no way in hell you’re getting up at 6am to get in line - but you have an even better plan.
-Spend a Saturday afternoon driving through Texas hill country and give him the full barbecue experience at Salt Lick.
+Upon arrival, we’d venture to guess one of the first ten words out of your friends’ mouths is “barbecue.”
+And friends probably expects you to take them to Franklin’s.
+Either be a good friend and take them, or be a good friend and kindly explain there’s no way in hell you’re getting up at 6am to get in line - but you have an even better plan.
+Spend a Saturday afternoon driving through Texas hill country and give them the full barbecue experience at Salt Lick.

 Need to feed them BBQ, but don’t want to wait in lines or drive to Driftwood?
 Lambert’s is a great choice for fancy (in a good way, we promise) BBQ, some damn good mac & cheese, and a downtown location that puts you in an excellent position for post-dinner drinking activities.

 If you’re looking to take your visitors a little off the beaten path while in town, we’d steer you to Olive and June.
 Coming through with some excellent modern Italian food, this spot’s a good way to show your guests that we’re not all brisket and Tex-Mex.
 The treehouse-like atmosphere alone is worth the trip - pick a good night for eating outside under the twinkle lights.

 If you don’t bring your friends to Torchy’s, you probably don’t like your friends very much.
 Between the trailer park tacos, queso, guacamole, and fried avocado - the only risk you run with Torchy’s is the possibility your friends will want to eat every meal here.
 And there could certainly be worse possibilities.